The

 spans hang from the ceiling creating the

-feeling of walking beneath a rain forest canopy.
-The walls are lined with hanging baskets.
+sensation of walking beneath a rain forest canopy.
+Additionally,

-along with the soothing sound of Ecuadorian pan flutes.
-Where else
+you'll hear the soothing sounds of Ecuadorian pan flutes.

 Philodendron species and other